Opera Nova Bydgoszcz: Characteristics

 Opera Festival Bydgoszcz is the biggest Polish review of diverse musical genres in the area of opera, operetta, musical and ballet, both classic and modern.
 Various opera companies present here their latest artistic achievements.
 It is a tradition to invite, in addition to the main Polish troupes, at least one company from abroad.
 The troupe from the Opera Nova, at the inauguration of each festival always premieres.
 The festival is held annually in the spring season: April or May.

 For the 2016 edition, the Opera Nova premiered Don Carlos.
-Polish scenes invited to perform are Łódź Grand Theatre, Wrocław Opera, the ballet School of Poznan, Polish National Ballet.
+Polish scenes invited to perform are Łódź Grand Theatre, Wrocław Opera, the ballet School of Poznań, Polish National Ballet.
 Foreign guests are the Czech National Theatre in Brno and the Chinese Shanghai Ballet Company.

 The festival is funded by the Marshal Office of Kuyavian-Pomeranian Voivodeship, the city of Bydgoszcz, the Ministry of Culture and National Heritage and private sponsors.

 The festival is accompanied by exhibitions, a review of music videos on DVD and an Opera Youth Forum, as a review of chamber operas performed by students of Polish and foreign music academies.